Before you engage a Wisconsin estate planning attorney there are questions you need to ask.

 5. I've been specifically trained as a Personal Family Lawyer® to plan for your life and death, and to ensure that if you have minor children, they are never raised by anyone you wouldn’t want or taken into the care of strangers.
 And, if your children are adults, we help you weave them into your estate plan with care and forethought that most other lawyers simply do not have the training to do.

-6. Legacy Planning.
+6. I include Legacy Planning that goes beyond finances and property.
 We believe that planning is about much more than just the transfer of your financial wealth.
 With all of our plans, I include a process to help you transfer your most important personal wealth to your loved ones, including your intellectual, spiritual and human assets - who you are and what’s important to you.

 © 2021 Trinkl Estate Planning, S.C.